-- Any grievances which may arise between the Association or any of its members and the City, with respect to the interpretation or application of any of the terms of this Memorandum of Understanding and with respect to such matters as the alleged discriminatory or arbitrary discharge, demotion or discipline of an individual employee, shall be determined by the provisions of this article, except that such matters as are included in the definition of impasse as set forth in Resolution No. 2012-091 are not a grievance.
-Probationary employees shall not be entitled to invoke Article 4, Grievance Procedure, with regard to matters of discharge, or demotion.
-This shall not, however, prevent a probationary employee from exercising any other rights under this Memorandum of Understanding.
+- 4.1 A grievance is any dispute which may arise between the Association or any of its members and the City, with respect to the interpretation or application of any of the terms of this Memorandum of Understanding, except for the following matters that are excluded from the definition of a grievance: - Matters that are included in the definition of impasse as set forth in City Resolution No. 2012-091; and - Matters involving disciplinary actions that are subject to Article 23 (Disciplinary Appeal Procedure) of this Memorandum of Understanding. - .
+The "Grievant" shall be the individual or individuals bringing the grievance or may be the Association if the grievance is brought by the Association.
 Every employee designated by the City to hear the grievance of a subordinate shall have the authority to settle that grievance.
-Except for the two noted exceptions stated herein, this procedure shall also be used to grieve from the imposition of any discipline involving more than a reprimand (i.e. discharge, demotion or suspension): 1) Discipline grievances must be filed within (10) work days of receiving a Notice of Discipline; and.
-2) Discipline grievances shall commence at Step 2 of this procedure and may continue to Step 6.
-Whenever the term work day or working day is used in this article, it shall mean any day that City Hall is open to the public. - Step 1: The initial step in the resolution of a grievance shall be a discussion between the employee and the immediate Management Supervisor directly involved, who will answer within ten (10) work days.
+Whenever the term work day or working day is used in this article, it shall mean any day that City Hall is open to the public. - Step 1: The initial step in the resolution of a grievance shall be a discussion between the Grievant and the immediate Management Supervisor directly involved, who will answer within ten (10) work days.
 This step shall be started within thirty (30) calendar days of the date of the action complained of or the date the grievant became aware of the incident which is the basis for the grievance.
-This step may be taken during the working hours of the employee. - Step 2: If a grievance is not resolved in the initial step, the second step shall be the presentation of the grievance, in writing, to the Chief of Police, who will answer, in writing, within ten (10) work days.
-This step shall be taken within ten (10) work days of the date of the immediate supervisor's answer to Step One.
+This step may be taken during the working hours of an employee. - Step 2: If a grievance is not resolved in Step 1, the next step shall be the presentation of the grievance, in writing, to the Chief of Police, who will answer, in writing, within ten (10) work days.
+This step shall be taken within ten (10) work days of the date of the immediate supervisor's answer to Step 1.